IdaniaS/School_District_Analysis/README.md

 ### Results
 #### How is the district summary afftected?
 - The district summary was negatively impacted by replacing the ninth-grade reading and math scores.
-The number of students decreased from 39,170 to 38,709.
-The average reading and math scores and the overall students passing was impacted negativly.
+The overall number of students was not drastically changed but decreased from 39,170 to 38,709.
+The average reading and math scores along with the overall students passing was impacted negativly.

 ![Note7](https://user-images.githubusercontent.com/86635590/127786109-7bc6f97b-b6a9-4518-9f5f-081111981c80.JPG)